The Sketches

 The Sketches (دی سکیچز) is a Sufi folk rock band from Jamshoro, Sindh, Pakistan, created by young musician Saif Samejo.
 "Sindhi melody is very charming; there is enormous flexibility of words" says Saif Samejo.
 Their motherland has always been a major inspiration which is portrayed in their work.
 The love for their language and culture is aimed to bring back the departed old identity and to produce quality work in order to sensitize the world in general and the youth in specific about the grace of Sindhi language.

 Saif Samejo

 Saif Samejo is founder and lead vocalist of the Pakistani Sufi/Folk/Rock band The Sketches.

 In May 2014 he has opened the first music Aashram (School) in Hyderabad, Sindh named as "Lahooti Music Aashram".

 With a consistency The Sketches climbed up the ladder of success in not just parts of Sindh but the entire Pakistan with popular hits; Nind Nashe Vich, Rano, Raat, Main Sufi Hoon, Meena.

 Recently a new music album YOU (تون) and a new song Jogi was launched.

-Saif collaborated with Mai Dhai to present the original Rajasthani flavor of music besides this he also intended to collaborate with other artist through Lahooti Music Ashram.
+Saif collaborated with Mai Dhai to present the original Rajasthani flavor of music besides this he also intended to collaborate with other artists through Lahooti Music Ashram.